kevinrue/hancock/CONTRIBUTING.md

 This can save significant time through community feedback and suggestions from both expert developers and prospective users on the implementation and expected usage of a new functionality _before_ investing significant time and effort into packaging and documenting functions.

-For an example, please refer to the proof-of-concept of the `predictProportionSignatureByCluster` function available [here](https://github.com/kevinrue/Hancock2018/blob/3e065aca67071338b1fcf496790da239ace5425c/1-proportion_signature.Rmd).
+For an example, please refer to the proof-of-concept of the function `predictByProportionPositive` available [here](https://github.com/kevinrue/Hancock2018/blob/3e065aca67071338b1fcf496790da239ace5425c/1-proportion_signature.Rmd).

+Proof-of-concept vignettes may be subsequently updated to demonstrate the same use case, but calling functions implemented in the package.
+Refer to the demonstration of the function `learnMarkersByPositiveProportionDifference` available [here](https://github.com/kevinrue/Hancock2018/blob/f08ee1d34c6bea722757870a339ad3940a48040c/2-learn-signatures.Rmd).

 ## Coding style